2021 West Bengal post-poll violence: Major violent incidents after the 2021 polls

 Senior minister in Assam government Himanta Biswa Sarma claimed that hundreds of BJP worker's families had crossed the West Bengal-Assam border to seek shelter in Assam away from the violence against them.
 He called this violence as "ugly dance of Democracy".

 Many women, including a minor girl, were allegedly raped by TMC workers as their family members voted against them.
-Allegedly, a 60-year-old woman was raped and her daughter-in-law was beaten up by TMC goons; their account moved to Supreme court.
+Allegedly, a 60-year-old woman was raped, and her daughter-in-law was beaten up by AITC goons; their account moved to the Supreme Court.

-In September 2021, Manas Saha, BJP candidate from Magrahat who was allegedly beaten up by TMC workers and sustained serious head trauma died in hospital and BJP demanded a CBI probe into the issue.
+In September 2021, Manas Dhurjati Saha, BJP candidate from Magrahat Paschim who was allegedly beaten up by AITC workers and sustained serious head trauma died in hospital.
+The BJP demanded a CBI probe into the issue.

-In May, a BJP worker had died due to Cardiac arrest and TMC workers helped his family cremate him but BJP workers did not even respond to help pleas.
-There were multiple other instances where after the natural death of BJP workers, TMC workers and leaders helped them to cremate or bury them respectfully.
+In May, a BJP worker had died due to Cardiac arrest and AITC workers helped his family cremate him but BJP workers did not even respond to help pleas.
+There were multiple other instances where after the natural death of BJP workers, AITC workers and leaders helped them to cremate or bury them respectfully.

-In Bankra Mishra Para in Domjur, defector BJP workers were purified by sprinkling Ganga water in the presence of the Trinamool MLA Kalyan Ghosh himself before joining TMC which attracted criticism from BJP.
-Another 200 members from BJP who had joined the party shortly before the elections rejoined the TMC claiming that "BJP wasn't on their side in the day of danger" and returned to their TMC.
+In Bankra Mishra Para in Domjur, defector BJP workers were purified by sprinkling Ganga water in the presence of the All India Trinamool Congress MLA Kalyan Ghosh himself before joining AITC which attracted criticism from BJP.
+Another 200 members from BJP who had joined the party shortly before the elections rejoined the AITC claiming that "BJP wasn't on their side in the day of danger" and returned to their AITC.

 In an organizational meeting of the BJP, two factions of the party clashed with each other in the presence of Dilip Ghosh and Sukanta Majumdar.
-The protesters alleged that the state BJP leadership did not come to their rescue when they were assaulted by TMC workers in post-poll violence.
+The protesters alleged that the state BJP leadership did not come to their rescue when they were assaulted by AITC workers in post-poll violence.

 As of April 2022, at least 303 BJP workers and local leaders who left Bengal in 2021 were yet to return to their homes.
 They were waiting for state's assurances before moving back.